-CHAI Art Institute had many short-term traveling group exhibitions around the world.
-Most recently we had a major art show at the Boca Raton Museum for three months in 2014.
+We have had many short-term traveling group exhibitions around the world; most recently we had a major art show at the Boca Raton Museum of Art for three months in 2014-2015.